Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Federal Highway Administration

-TAP projects within the jurisdiction of a Transportation Management Area (TMA) will be selected at the regional level by TMAs, which are metropolitan planning organizations with a population over 200,000.
+TAP projects within the jurisdiction of a Transportation Management Area (TMA) are selected at the regional level by TMAs, which are metropolitan planning organizations with a population over 200,000.
 TMA contact information is provided below.

-Beginning with the projects awarded in 2010, local sponsors constructing projects requiring a Local Let Contract (LLC) must attend a one-day training session.
+Beginning with projects awarded in 2010, local sponsors constructing projects requiring a Local Let Contract (LLC) must attend a one-day training session.
 The training session instructs sponsors on the local letting process and results in certification to administer and deliver these projects.
-The updated Sponsor's Guide (September 2012) and the Certification form are available below.
-The fourth document provides clarification on frequently asked questions regarding the certification process.
+The updated Sponsor's Guide (August 2014) and the Certification form are available below.
+The third document provides clarification on frequently asked questions regarding the certification process.

 - The Sponsor's Guide to Non-Traditional Transportation Project Implementation